stefanpenner/fs-tree-diff/README.md

   `newTree`.
 Optionally specify a custom `isEqual` (see Change Calculation).
 - `FSTree.prototype.addEntries(entries, options)` adds entries to an existing tree.
 Options are the same as for `FSTree.fromEntries`.
+  Entries added with the same path will overwrite any existing entries.
 - `FSTree.prototype.addPaths(paths, options)` adds paths to an existing tree.
 Options are the same as for `FSTree.fromPaths`.
+  If entries already exist for any of the paths added, those entries will be updated.

 ## Input